Maria-Maltseva/info.erp.net/features/applications/Project_Management.md

 As each Case acts as a documented trail of work, it ensures that team members, stakeholders, and managers can see who did what and when.
 This supports auditability and accountability.

+Every Case has its owner, level of priority, and development log.
+As ERP.net is a social ERP, Cases always have a Discussion tab —  a built-in chat channel linked to each individual Case.
+Several temporary statuses reflect the stage of the work.
+There might be some Cases Hierarchy too.

+__More: What you need to know about Cases__

 ___